Wellness-By-Design Public & Keynote Presentations

 As an “articulate, inspirational and provocative” advocate for my profession and the space/behavior connection, I combine comprehensive knowledge of principles from architectural and interior design, environmental and architectural psychology, neuroscience, PNI (psychoneuroimmunology), the ancient art and science of placement, advanced common sense, and over twenty-five years of professional experience, with insightful commentary on how easily we can Change Our Space to Change Our Life©.
 My passion and focus is on how positive manipulation of our personal environments can enhance behavior, performance, and our sense of well being.

 I have presented experiential talks and workshops from East to West coast.
 I have had published several magazine articles.
 I also worked with my SpaceTherapy® business partner, Professor of Architecture, and world class 3D photographer, Roger Richmond, in the development of an Interactive Television Program on the profound influence of environments on behavior, and have been interviewed by Maine Public Broadcasting Network, Portland’s WMPG Radio, the Voice America – The Green Talk Radio Network, Portland Press Herald, Custom Builder Magazine, Portland’s Casco Bay Weekly, The Journal Tribune, and Dwell and Natural Home Magazines.
+I was also recently honored as a candidate to lead a transformational ‘House Whisperer’ series for a major cable TV network.

 Based on your budget and your specific needs, I can design a custom presentation to fit your audience.
 The educational needs and goals of each organization are carefully evaluated, and experiential programs are prepared with age-appropriate narration.
 Programs are for adults down to a minimum age group of at least 9 years old.